pinecoders/pinecoders.github.io/techniques/script_description/README.md

 [<img src="LinkToPublication.png">](https://www.pinecoders.com/techniques/script_description/LinkToPublication.png)

-Note that for this type of tag is not required; raw links to TV publications or snapshots will be interpreted the same way.
+Note that this type of tag is not required; raw links to TV publications or snapshots will be interpreted the same way.

 #### Symbols
 You can link to symbol using: